mlcommons/inference/v0.5/recommendation/README.md

 ## Disclaimer
 This benchmark app is a reference implementation that is not meant to be the fastest implementation possible.
-It is written in python which might make it less suitable for large number of cpu's.
+It is written in python which might make it less suitable for large number of CPU's.

 ## Tools for preparing datasets and validating accuracy
 The reference implementation includes all required pre-processing of datasets.